AdobeDocs/campaign-web.en/help/v8/audience/about-recipients.md

         ![](assets/profile-address.png)

     1. Check the **[!UICONTROL No longer contact]** options and update them if needed.
 When any of these options is selected, the profile is on denylist.
-This information is added to the contact data if the recipient clicked on an unsubscription link in a newsletter for example.
+For example, if the recipient clicked an unsubscription link in a newsletter, this information is added to the contact data.
 Such recipient is no longer targeted on the selected channel(s).
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/failures/quarantines.html){target="_blank"}

         ![](assets/profile-no-longer-contact.png)